datatorch/documentation/docs/download-schema.md

 title: Download annotations from schema
 ---

-# Loading a dataset in Python
+# Download annotations from schema

-sdfsdfsdfsdafasdfsd
+We are currently revaming our documenation and this is a work in progress - Michael, March 16, 2022